Robert Hughes (basketball): Coaching career

 Hughes was hired by Douglas Aircraft as a mechanic after graduating from Tulsa, and worked there until his former coach at Texas Southern called to ask if Hughes had ever considered coaching.
-Hughes wasn’t initially interested, but Adams persisted and Hughes was hired at I. M. Terrell High School, in Fort Worth, Texas (an all-black high school) during segregation.
+Hughes was not initially interested, but Adams persisted and Hughes was hired at I. M. Terrell High School, in Fort Worth, Texas (an all-black high school) during segregation.
 Hughes led Terrell to three PVIL state championships and one runner up in the five years from 1963 to 1967.

-After segregation ended and I.M.
-Terrell was shut down in 1973, Hughes began coaching at Dunbar High School in the Fort Worth Independent School District.
+After segregation ended and I. M. Terrell was shut down in 1973, Hughes began coaching at Dunbar High School in the Fort Worth Independent School District.
 At Dunbar, Hughes won two state titles, finished as state runner-up three times, and took the team to the final four 12 times between 1977 and 2003, including ten final fours in the 17-year run between 1977 and 1993.
-In 32 seasons at Dunbar, Hughes only ever had one assistant coach, Leondas Rambo, who retired with Hughes in 2005.
+In 32 seasons at Dunbar, Hughes had only one assistant coach, Leondas Rambo, who retired with Hughes in 2005.

-Between Terrell and Dunbar combined, Hughes won five state basketball titles, and retired in 2005 as the all-time winningest high school basketball coach, passing Morgan Wootten in 2003.
+Between Terrell and Dunbar combined, Hughes won five state basketball titles, and retired in 2005 as the then all-time winningest high school basketball coach, passing Morgan Wootten in 2003.
 "If you can't work hard and put out the best, you probably need to go home to your mama," Hughes was known for telling his players.